 Previously the terms telecommuter and or remote worker might have been used to explain someone who worked from home, but those terms don’t really encompass the idea that digital nomads often travel.
 We can’t even really recall where we first heard the term ‘digital nomad’, our goal was to quit our day jobs and travel.
 Initially, we considered teaching English face to face in China or Thailand but that would just be going back to a real job, albeit in an exotic location.
 What we wanted was the freedom to travel as we pleased and work online.

 And here we are, digital nomads, earning money online and travelling as we please!
 For example, last year we were living on Penang Island in Malaysia for 6 months.
 The next day we were living in northern Wales for 3 months, then a remote part of central Portugal in the mountains for 2 months!
 So far in 18 months, we’ve visited 9 countries and actually lived in 5 of those for more than a month.

 However, we believe that being a digital nomad isn’t so much about how much you travel or how long you stay in one place, it is more about your intent and having the freedom to travel everywhere and earn anywhere at your leisure and convenience.

 For centuries writers and artists have been travelling the world and making money as they travel, now instead of relying on getting work at their new destination digital nomads can live and travel everywhere while still serving clients in different time zones all around the world.
-Here is a list of some of 9 jobs you can do to become a digital nomad that require no experience.

 Of course, there are pros and cons to becoming a digital nomad, but for us the pros far outweigh the cons.
 Read these other blogs and to help you decide if it is a life for you.